 Of all the Paris arrondissements included within this article, the 11e is easily one of my favourites.
 And while I may be biased because I quite literally used to live there, the district is fun to visit if you love some nightlife, street art, and plenty of quirky hotels.

-For some of the very best brunches in the city, head to Café Oberkampf, or its newer twin sister restaurant, Café Mericourt.
+Otherwise, for one of the very best brunches in the city, head to Café Mericourt.
 Elsewhere in the arrondissement, some of the very best things to do include visiting the Musée Edith Piaf (the iconic singer actually grew up in the 11th) and enjoying happy hour drinks along Rue Oberkampf.

 Where to Stay | Hotel Fabric